 For most of them, their earliest memories revolved around the social connections of church and religious belief.
 They built strong networks from their earliest memories of attending church with family and friends.
 And for the first part of their lives, they were essentially “asexual”; sexuality was not an issue because they would not “experience sexuality” until puberty, roughly 12 to 15 depending on each person’s body chemistry.

 So here is the conundrum I would present to them.
-The image you have spent your entire life in your church, accepting the religious views of the position that homosexuality is immoral, improper, or against God.
+Imagine you have spent your entire life in your church, accepting the religious views that homosexuality is immoral, improper, or against God.
 But then, you start your adolescence and discover that your sexuality is, in fact, not heterosexual.
 Now, rather “suddenly” you realize you will be cast out of your community if you do not suppress who you are to remain in the loving embrace of the community you have been a part of your entire time growing up.
 Would you not want the promise of God’s blessing to apply to your love?

-Both the price of acceptance and the price of rejection are extremely high because those individuals come face to face with the spiritual challenge and knowledge that the beliefs offered to them are in direct conflict with their design and if they try to keep those beliefs in place internally when they clearly do match their personal truth, much suffering ensues.
-So, the exercise for each of us to perform, at many stages of our lives is to ask, “Is this belief mine?” or “is it someone else’s and harming me by trying to keep it up when I should let it go?”
+Both the price of acceptance and the price of rejection are extremely high because those individuals come face to face with the spiritual challenge and knowledge that the beliefs offered to them are in direct conflict with their design; and if they try to keep those beliefs in place internally when they clearly do NOT match their personal truth, much suffering ensues.
+So, the exercise for each of us to perform, at many stages of our lives, is to ask, “Is this belief mine?” or “is it someone else’s and harming me by trying to keep it up when I should let it go?”